 Two main questions guided the ratings for Category 5 (evidence that the model provider offers services and support to schools to ensure successful implementation).
-The first question-does the CSR model provide evidence of readiness for successful implementation-included the following subcategories:
+The first question-does the ESP provide evidence of readiness for successful implementation-included the following subcategories:

-- Provider ensures initial commitment from schools. - Provider tracks and supports full implementation in schools. - Provider helps schools allocate resources needed to fully implement the CSR model.
+- Provider tracks and supports full implementation in schools. - Provider helps schools allocate resources that are needed to fully implement the ESP.